-If you live with someone who has Alzheimer’s, you are already aware that each day brings about new challenges.
-Even when you think that everything is finally under control, a new group of issues begin to make an appearance as the disease progresses further.
+If you live with someone with Alzheimer’s, you know that each day brings new challenges.
+Even when you think everything is finally under control, a new group of issues begins to appear as the disease progresses.
 Your loved one may start to exhibit unrecognizable and new behavior patterns.
 Fortunately, you and your loved one do not have to face this battle alone.
 There are several beneficial tips for living with someone with Alzheimer’s that you can use to help you through this difficult time.

 Look For a Support Group

 When you are living with someone who has dementia or Alzheimer’s, you may feel as though no one else understands what you are going through.
-Fortunately, there are others out there who understand the journey you are taking.
+Fortunately, others out there understand the journey you are taking.
 You can find a supportive group of friends.
-This support group will not only inspire you, but also provide you with the kindness and patience you need to navigate this journey with your loved one.
+This support group will inspire you and provide you with the kindness and patience you need to navigate this journey with your loved one.

 Become a Part of Your Loved One’s World

-One of the most effective tips for living with someone with Alzheimer’s is to learn how to see the world through their eyes.
+One of the most effective tips for living with someone with Alzheimer’s is learning to see the world through their eyes.
 Do not argue with them or try to convince them that their view is wrong.
-So, it is better to just accept their new view of the world.
+So, it is better to accept their new view of the world.
 The memories that you create by handling situations in this manner will be much more memorable.

 Be Prepared To Take Care to the Next Level

-If you are noticing signs that the disease is becoming worse, you may need to consider advanced care.
-Advanced care is often necessary so that your loved one can continue to flourish.
-You will want a caregiver who is specially trained to deal with Alzheimer’s patients.
-A trained caregiver can help provide comfort for the patient as well as nurture them during this difficult time.
+If you notice signs that the disease is worsening, you may need to consider advanced care.
+Advanced care is often necessary, so your loved one can continue flourishing.
+You will want a private nurse trained to deal with Alzheimer’s patients.
+A trained nurse can help comfort and nurture the patient during this difficult time.

 People who have Alzheimer’s often have a hard time trying to articulate their feelings correctly.
 This can lead to frustration and angry outbursts.
 Speak calmly but assertively if necessary, and distract their attention to something else.

 Caring for someone with Alzheimer’s is a challenging experience.
-If you need Respite Care or assistance with your loved one, the professional caregivers at Evergreen Private Care are waiting to help you.
+If you need Respite Care or assistance with your loved one, the professional nurses at Evergreen Private Care are waiting to help you.